Chaalse/advent-of-code/README.md

 To download project dependencies perform npm install within the 2024 folder.

-To fetch the input use node fetchData.j <DayToFetch>
+To fetch the input use node fetchData.js <DayToFetch>

 Your input will be downloaded and a CLI message will tell you so.